 Stewart has visited a number of countries in Africa including Swaziland, Lesotho, Zimbabwe, Kenya and Egypt and Mauritius which is off the coast of Africa.

-Denise Whetton - Trustee
+Denise Whetton - Trustee and Secretary

 Denise currently works as an Advice Session Supervisor for the Citizens Advice Bureau in Bridlington two days per week.
 Prior to this Denise was the Telephone Advice Centre Manager, based in Filey, for Scarborough and District Citizens Advice Bureau.
 This also included managing the Filey Community Information Centre.
 This was achieved by Denise putting together two successful bids over seven years to the National Lottery totalling £377,000.00.
 Denise has been working in one role or another since 1999 for the CAB.